 A student will be given a failing grade in each subject if a formal notification of withdrawal has not been made.
 A student must notify the Registrar in writing.
-The effective date of withdrawal will be the date on which the written notification is received by the Office of the Registrar Records of Academic Work and Transcripts
+The effective date of withdrawal will be the date on which the written notification is received by the Office of the Registrar.